TayLuo/Nagios-Deployment-Guide/README.md

 8. Configure Hosts in Nagios

    Navigates to the directory where Nagios configuration files are stored.
-Opens hosts.cfg configuration files for editing,  Define monitoring settings for a specific host and a specific service in your own environment :
+Opens hosts.cfg configuration files for editing,  Define monitoring settings for a specific host and a specific service in your own environment.
+Please check the "Define host" file:

    		cd /usr/local/nagios/etc/objects/

    		vi hosts.cfg

-		define host {

  use linux-server